ImperativeProgramming/Practices2019/20191002/README.md

 ### Homework
- - Sort the numbers of Task 1
+ - Print the sum of the numbers of Task 1
  - Fix the task 2 as instructed by the teacher